 Gabriella’s producing credits also include David Cronenberg’s M Butterfly; Warner Bros’ The Amazing Panda Adventure; Clive Barker’s The Nightbreed, Renegades starring Keifer Sutherland and Lou Diamond Phillips; Gordon Pinsent’s John and The Missus; After the Ball, starring Portia Doubleday and Chris Noth, and the rock ‘n’roll vampire comedy, Suck, starring Jessica Paré, Malcolm McDowell, Iggy Pop, and Alice Cooper.

-Documentaries produced by Gabriella, include Marion Woodman: Dancing In The Flames, chronicling the life of renowned writer and Jungian analyst Marion Woodman; Vincenzo Natali’s Getting Gilliam, exploring the methodology of director Terry Gilliam; and with The National Film Board, Spirit Of Tibet: The Journey To Enlightenment, documenting the life, death and rebirth of the revered guru, Dilgo Khyentse Rinpoche.
-The documentary, directed by French Buddhist monk Mathieu Ricard, narrated by Richard Gere and with music by Philip Glass, raised thousands of dollars for Shechen monasteries in Nepal and Tibet.
+Her feature documentaries include Marion Woodman: Dancing In The Flames, chronicling the life of renowned author and Jungian analyst Marion Woodman; Vincenzo Natali’s Getting Gilliam, exploring the creative methodology of genius director, Terry Gilliam.
+Her film, Spirit of Tibet: The Journey To Enlightenment, documents the life, death and rebirth of the revered, Dilgo Khyentse Rinpoche – primary teacher to the Dalai Lama.
+Directed by French Buddhist monk Mathieu Ricard (profiled in TIME magazine as “The Happiest Man in the World”) with narration by Richard Gere and music by Philip Glass.
+This collaborative effort raised thousands for the restoration of the The Shechen Monasteries in Nepal and Tibet.

 Gabriella served on the board of The Academy of Canadian Cinema, is a founding member of Reel Canada: Our Films in Our Schools and served two consecutive terms on the boards of Women in Film and The Toronto Film Board.
-She is a wildlife activist working with The Lion Centre at the University of Minnesota and several conservation NGOs in Africa.